js13kGames/flip-flop/README.md

 * play on any device with sweet scaling graphics
 * get social bragging rights with tweetable high scores
-* crank up the competition with dynamic difficulty levels
+* choose your own difficulty with dynamic starting layouts
-* start glitching fast with an in-line tutorial

 ## Credits ##